NeighTools/COM3D2.BepInEx.AIO/docs/README_en.md

 ### BepInEx plug-ins and patchers

-To install BepInEx plug-ins, drop them into `BepInEx` folder.
+To install BepInEx plug-ins, drop them into `COM3D2\BepInEx` folder.
-To install BepInEx patchers, drop them into `BepInEx\patchers` folder.
+To install BepInEx patchers, drop them into `COM3D2\BepInEx\patchers` folder.

 You can configure plug-ins after you run the game once.
-The configuration file is `BepInEx\config.ini`.
+The configuration file is `COM3D2\BepInEx\config.ini`.

 ### Sybaris/UnityInjector

-To install UnityInjector plug-ins, drop them into `Sybaris\UnityInjector` folder.
+To install UnityInjector plug-ins, drop them into `COM3D2\Sybaris\UnityInjector` folder.
-To intall Sybaris patchers, drop them into `Sybaris` folder.
+To intall Sybaris patchers, drop them into `COM3D2\Sybaris` folder.

 You can configure plug-ins after you run the game once.
 The configuration file is located in `Sybaris\UnityInjector\Config` folder.

 ## Restoring back to Sybaris 2

 1. Remove all the files/folders you copied
-2. Move all folders from `sybaris_old` folder into the game's root folder.
+2. Move all folders from `COM3D2\sybaris_old` folder into the game's root folder.
 Overwrite if needed.
-3. Remove `sybaris_migrator.lock`
+3. Remove `sybaris_migrator.lock` file

 ## Credits